menu

 Occupations and Workforce

-When you are in Connerville, you'll notice that it is more blue-collar than most other communities in America.
-52.38% of Connerville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Connerville is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Connerville who work in sales jobs (47.62%), office and administrative support (0.00%), and personal care services (0.00%).
+Connerville is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Connerville is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Connerville who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Setting & Lifestyle

-Overall, Connerville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Connerville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Connerville doesn't have a public transportation system that people use for their commute.
+Connerville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-Connerville is a somewhat ethnically-diverse town.
 The people who call Connerville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Connerville residents report their race to be White.
+The greatest number of Connerville residents report their race to be Native American.
 Important ancestries of people in Connerville include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Connerville is English.
 Other important languages spoken here include Pacific Island languages and Persian.